10 Best Digital Pianos on the Market Today (March 2019)

 Thus, you can have synthesizers with keys, like this Yamaha REFACE DX Portable synthesizer:

-Or a hybrid that combines an analog synthesizer with a keyboard like the Korg MS20:
+A classic vintage analog synthesizer with a keyboard like the Korg MS20:

 The purpose of a synthesizer is to create synthetic sounds by manipulating and modulating sound waves.
 Usually, the sound is controlled by keyboards, but you can also use knobs, drum pads, etc. to do it.
 Since the sound is artificial, you can mimic any instrument with it, though the replication of acoustic instruments (like a guitar or piano) is usually poor.